NoRulesJustFeels/Fling/README.md

 <p>ChromeCast devices only support a very limited number of <a href="https://developers.google.com/cast/supported_media_types">media formats</a>.
 Fling has experimental support for converting other media formats into <a href="http://en.wikipedia.org/wiki/WebM">WebM</a> using the <a href="https://github.com/caprica/vlcj">vlcj library</a> for <a href="http://www.videolan.org/index.html">VLC</a>.
-You need to <a href="http://www.videolan.org/vlc/#download">download</a> and install VLC for your computer (the latest 64-bit version is preferred). <b>If you have the 64-bit version of Java, you have to install the 64-bit version of VLC.</b>.
+You need to <a href="http://www.videolan.org/vlc/#download">download</a> and install VLC for your computer (the latest 64-bit version is preferred).
+For Windows, you need to install the <a href="http://download.videolan.org/pub/videolan/vlc/last/win64/">64-bit experimental version</a>. <b>If you have the 64-bit version of Java, you have to install the 64-bit version of VLC</b>.
 Click on the Fling Settings button to configure which file formats to convert and to configure the <a href="http://www.videolan.org/doc/streaming-howto/en/ch03.html#id346868">VLC transcoding parameters</a>.
 By default Fling uses the following VLC transcoding parameters:
 <blockquote>
 :sout=#transcode{vcodec=VP80,vb=1000,width=500,acodec=vorb,ab=128,channels=2,samplerate=44100} :http{mux=webm,dst=:8087/cast.webm} :sout-keep